 - Sidebars: The

-sidebars.jsonfile contains the structure and ordering of the documentation files.
+sidebars.jsonfile contains the structure and order of the documentation files.

 You will need to keep the